General Assembly Flagship Redesign

 Lack of Continuity

-• Each space had been designed as a one off and in a mindset to get as many students into the space as possible.
+• Each space was designed as a one-off and with the mindset of getting as many students into the space as possible.

 Noise and workspace